 Take a look at this carry-on winter packing list to see how it’s possible to pack light even in cold weather!

 If you’re looking to save the ultimate amount of space, pack a single coat for your travels.
 Your instagram pics might lack diversity, but this versatile jacket will save you a lot of trouble.

 For the perfect, single coat, think of the kind of weather you’ll be encountering.
 Should it be waterproof?
 Do you need a hood?
 Should it reach your waist or your legs?
+Make sure your coat goes with the rest of your clothing in your travel capsule wardrobe.
 Depending on how cold it’s gonna get, the more details it has, the better.
 If you invest in a quality parka, you won’t need another snow jacket for a very long time!

 Choose from our list of the best winter jackets!

 What are your tips on how to pack large winter jackets in a suitcase?
-Comment below!
+Share and comment below!

 For more packing strategies, please read the following:

 - How to Stay Warm in Cold Weather and Not Look Like a Snowman